cameraui/sdk/go/docs/api/sensor.md

 	func (s *OccupancySensor) UpdateValue(property string, value any) error

-UpdateValue is a no\-op for read\-only occupancy sensors.
+UpdateValue on a read\-only sensor: external writes are ignored.

 <a name="PTZCapability"></a>

 ## type PTZControl

 PTZControl is a pan\-tilt\-zoom camera control sensor.
 Override SetPosition / SetVelocity / SetTargetPreset \(by embedding PTZControl in your own type and shadowing the methods\) to drive hardware, then call the corresponding embedded method after success to sync the SDK state.
-For hardware\-pushed state updates \(e.g. PTZ position change events\), call the embedded methods directly from your event handler — that bypasses any plugin override and only syncs state.
+For hardware\-pushed state updates \(e.g. PTZ position change events\), call the embedded methods directly from your event handler.
+That bypasses any plugin override and only syncs state.

 Set capabilities to advertise supported axes and features.
 Use SetPresets to publish the discovered preset list and SetMoving to publish movement state.